 So smoked salmon was on sale, and you decided to stock up.
-You bought a few more packages than you can use in the next couple of weeks, so you start to wonder: does smoked salmon go bad?
+You bought a few more packages than you can use in the next week or two, so you start to wonder: does smoked salmon go bad?

 Or maybe you’ve bought smoked salmon for the first time, and you wonder how long you can store the leftovers or if you can freeze the fish.